 Story City’s 1913 antique carousel will be whirling to the merry calliope tunes throughout the summer months.
 The restored merry-go-round is located in picturesque North Park and will transport you back in time as you take a leisurely ride.

 One of a vanishing species, this fun machine was built in 1913 by the Herschell-Spillman Co. of Tonawanda, New York.
 It was originally owned by P.T.
-Gifford of Grundy Center, Iowa.
+Gifford of Grundy Center.
 Gifford traveled the Iowa countryside taking the carousel to county fairs and town celebrations, including Story City’s Independence Day galas.